Grammy Family

-"Grammy Family" is the second single from DJ Khaled's debut album, Listennn... the Album.
+"Grammy Family" is the second single from the American rapper DJ Khaled's debut album, Listennn... the Album.
 The single features and was written by Kanye West, Consequence and John Legend; Jon Brion assisted West in producing the track.
-As well as being featured on Khaled's album, the song appears on Consequence's album Don't Quit Your Day Job!
+The song also appears on Consequence's album Don't Quit Your Day Job!
 (2007).
-The track's beat was sampled and rapped over by J. Cole on his debut mixtape The Come Up (2007).

-Composition

-"What the World Is Coming To" by Dexter Wansel is directly sampled throughout the hip hop song.
-As well as this, a riff from "You've Made Me So Very Happy" by Lou Rawls is made sample of throughout.
-Furthermore, West quotes his own lyrics from Late Registration track "Celebration" when rapping: "It's a celebration bitches".
+The music video features cameos from Fat Joe, Common, and Rick Ross, among others.